aragon/connect/docs/guides/getting-started.md

 Aragon Connect consists of a few parts:

 - `@aragon/connect`: this is the main library.
 It provides the main features to connect and interact with organizations, and includes the basic organization connectors.
+- `@aragon/connect-finance`: an app connector for fetching data from the Finance app.
 - `@aragon/connect-voting`: an app connector for fetching data from the Voting app.
 - `@aragon/connect-tokens`: an app connector for fetching data from the Tokens app.
 - Additional app connectors published by individual app authors